andrevitalb/crowdlinker/README.md

 # CrowdLinker Coding challenge

 The crowdlinker project consists of two sub-packages which each run a server.
-There is a **backend** API server, and a **frontend** server that serves React code.
+There is a **backend** API server, which is Node based, using Google's Firebase Firestore, Authentication & Cloud Functions, and a **frontend** server that serves React code.

-This was done completely by [André Vital](https://github.com/andrevitalb)
+This project was done completely by [André Vital](https://github.com/andrevitalb)

 ## Getting started